 Nancy Ehinger of West Branch, Michigan chose the Celtic Wedding Rings design as the quilt that she wanted her friends to help make for her!
-This design is one that Scarlett drew up as a layout diagram only, since it is a larger, bed-sized version of Celtic Medallion III, which is available as a pattern or e-pattern.
+This design is one that Scarlett drew up as a layout diagram only, since it is a larger, bed-sized version of the Celtic Medallion III digital pattern.
 Nancy's is the first finished quilt that Scarlett has seen from this diagram, which was titled the Celtic Wedding Rings, because of the circular lattice between the blocks.
 Here's a close up of the quilt, showing some of the fabulous hand quilting:

 The mottled background fabric is wonderful!
 The colors Nancy chose for this design really make this quilt a knockout.
 Instead of Celtic block #1, Nancy used Celtic block #7 in her quilt.

 The Foothill Quilters Guild of Auburn, CA made a wonderful 2001 Opportunity Quilt called Rhapsody in Blue, measuring 87" x100" in size.
 It's a blue and white nine patch on point with a Celtic Border adapted from Scarlett's book Celtic Style Floral Appliqué.
 The winner is a quilter from Granite Bay and is a member of the Folsom Guild.